infinum/frontend-handbook/Angular/Angular guidelines and best practices/DatX data store.md

 ## Defining models and their relationships

-This topic is heavily described in the resources above, so please, refer to them.
-By convention you can put all models in `src/app/models` directory and collections to `src/app/collections` of your Angular project.
+This topic is heavily described in the resources above, please refer to them.
+By convention, you can put all models in `src/app/models` directory and collections to `src/app/collections` of your Angular project.
 Once you are finished describing all _Resource Objects_ you can move to the next section, just remember that you will most likely want to use _jsonapiAngular_ so that you can work with observables when calling async methods on models.

 ## Store setup and injection

-To create and provide single instance of Collection accross entire Angular app, you can create custom DI token eg. APP_COLLECTION, see [InjectionToken docs](https://angular.io/api/core/InjectionToken) and then provide said token in root module, like so:
+To create and provide a single instance of Collection accross entire Angular app, you can create custom DI token eg. `APP_COLLECTION`, see [InjectionToken docs](https://angular.io/api/core/InjectionToken) and then provide said token in root module, like so:

 ```ts
 // injection-tokens.ts